sourcehut-mirrors/chawan/doc/protocols.md

 ## FTP

-Chawan supports FTP through the `adapter/protocol/ftp.nim` libcurl adapter.
+Chawan supports FTP through the `adapter/protocol/ftp.nim` adapter.
+Only passive mode is supported.

 For directory listings, it assumes UNIX output style, and will probably break horribly on receiving anything else.
 Otherwise, the directory listing view is identical to the file:// directory listing.

-SFTP "works" too, but YMMV.
+## SFTP

+The sftp adapter wraps libcurl.
+It works for me, but YMMV.
 Note that if an IdentityFile declaration is found in your ssh config, then it will prompt for the identity file password, but there is no way to tell whether it is really asking for that.
 Also, settings covered by the Match field are ignored.

-In theory, FTPS should work too, but it is completely untested.

 ## Gopher